loosolab/biodaten23-24-scATAC-clustering/wp2/Task.md

   into subsequent analyses

 ### 2.1 Annotating AnnData: annotating clustered h5ad files via the Annotation Jupyter Notebook (4 steps)
-1. Information entry: define repository path, the h5ad file to annotate, the organism of interest, and other variables
+1. Information entry: define the repository path, the h5ad file to annotate, the organism of interest, and other variables
 2. Preparing AnnData object: data loaded from the specified h5ad file, validate preliminary settings
 3. Creating marker: The create_marker_lists function curates subsets of existing markers
 4. Cluster annotation: The function annotates clusters using the defined marker lists and the internal annotation tool